|

-To illustrate the melody shown above, the following link is a brief instrumental excerpt from the CD called Zikar - the Singing Zikar of Hazrat Inayat Khan, composed by Pir Hidayat Inayat Khan: Zikar - the Singing Zikar of Hazrat Inayat Khan - track 2 For more information about the meaning of the words of this sacred phrase, see Attunement to the sacred phrase lâ ilâha illâ allâh For some guidance on pronunciation, here is a composite recording of seven different native speakers chanting, reciting or singing the sacred phrase lâ il��ha illâ allâh: Audo recordings of lâ ilâha illâ allâh And as the ultimate reference of how Pir-o-Murshid actually pronounced the phrase, here is a rare recording of Pir-O-Murshid Inayat Khan:
+To illustrate the westernized melody as shown above, the following link is a brief instrumental excerpt from the CD called Zikar - the Singing Zikar of Hazrat Inayat Khan, composed by Pir Hidayat Inayat Khan: Zikar - the Singing Zikar of Hazrat Inayat Khan - track 2 For more information about the meaning of the words of this sacred phrase, see Attunement to the sacred phrase lā ilāha illā allāh For proper pronunciation of the phrase, it may be useful to note that the "e" and "el" indicated in the written transliteration are not pronounced at all like the sound of the "e" in the Spanish word "el", but rather (depending upon the regional dialect of the speaker) typically are spoken more like the "ee" in "feet" or perhaps the "i" in "it".
+For some further clues regarding the use, and misuse, of the transliteration "el", please see: The Zikr Phrase, as used by Hazrat Inayat Khan For some guidance on pronunciation, here is a composite recording of seven different native speakers chanting, reciting or singing the sacred phrase lā ilāha illā allāh: Audio recordings of lā ilāha illā allāh And, as the ultimate reference for the manner in which Pir-o-Murshid actually pronounced the phrase, here is a portion of a rare recording of Pir-O-Murshid Inayat Khan singing the phrase lā ilāha illā allāh: Pir-o-Murshid

-allâhu akbar lâ ilâha illâ allâh A variation on the theme?
+Inayat Khan singing allāhu akbar lā ilāha illā allāh A variation on the theme?
 The earliest known written notation of the entire Singing Zikr was handwritten in April, 1921 by Pir-o-Murshid Inayat Khan for one of his students, Saida van Tuyll.
-(The additional text beneath Pir-o-Murshid's music was written by Saida van Tuyll.)
+(The additional text beneath Pir-o-Murshid's notation of the music was written by Saida van Tuyll.)

-Interestingly, in this rendering there is no flat on the second note (the note with the "e" above it).
+Interestingly, in this rendering of the song there is no flat on the second note (the note with the "e" above it).
 There are two schools of thought on this issue: On one hand, the missing flat could simply be an oversight, or, on the other hand, perhaps the flat on the second note was deliberately omitted.
 Each of these explanations has its own proponents.
 If the omission was accidental, then we simply have the same music as described above by Mahboob.
 Or, if the omission was deliberate, then the resulting scale, while odd by Western standards, is well known in India as Rag Bhairavi, and is the only Raga form intended to be sung at any time of the day or night.
 It seems most likely that the Zikr was originally introduced in the style as shown above in Inayat Khan's own handwriting, but the Indian scheme of having a natural 2nd in the ascending scale and a flat 2nd in the descending scale was too difficult for his Western students, so the ascending natural 2nd (D as written above) was changed to a flat 2nd (D-flat as shown in Mahboob's version), which is much easier for those accustomed to Western music.
 And, interestingly, both of these styles are Rag Bhairavi.
-As evidence that the natural 2nd in the ascending scale was in fact Pir-o-Murshid Inayat Khan's prefered form, here is an exercise which he gave to Rabia Martin in May 1911, in his own handwriting:
+As some further evidence that the natural 2nd in the ascending scale was in fact Pir-o-Murshid Inayat Khan's preferred form, here is an exercise which he gave to Rabia Martin in May 1911, shown here in his own handwriting:

 Regardless of the exact details, through some long-forgotten chain of events, we are twice blessed to have inherited two versions of this magnificent zikr... which offers a delightful opportunity to explore the subtle difference in sound and discover through your own experience which version best suits your heart.